 Engl100 Basic Writing 3 hours

 Reviews basic grammar, with emphasis on composing focused paragraphs and essays, creating thesis statements and developing ideas with supporting details.
 Does not satisfy Hesston College writing requirement and may not transfer to a four-year school.
-Placement in this course is based upon college entrance scores and high school record.
+Students are placed in this course with an ACT English score below 16, an SAT Writing score below 350 or an ASSET Writing scaled score below 40.

 Engl103 ESL: Intermediate Grammar 3 hours